Kayli/logspub/dev-csharp.md

 ## new language features [^1][^2]

-important features been introduced in recent years
+- csharp 11
+  - INumber<T> can be used as generic constraint to enable arithmetic on T

+- csharp 10 and earlier

   - top level statements
     - only one file in your application may use top-level statements

   - enter repl by running 'csi' tool

   - interface default method implementations
     - so now csharp interfaces are whats called 'traits' in other languages

   - inplace out variables for out parameters
     > int.TryParse(str, out var value)

   - expression-bodied members
     - getters and setters: lambda-like bodies instead of curly braces
     - methods: short methods can have lambda-like bodies
     - constructors: works only for ctors with 1 argument

   - discards: underscore '_' symbol means variable that we okay to discard (pacifies compilers, linters)
     - useful when working with
       - awatable methods
       - argument validation combined with throw expressions
         > _ = name ?? throw new ArgumentNullException();

   - null conditional operator (elvis operator)
     > if (order?.Recipient?.EmailAddress != null) ...

   - null coalescent assignments
     > options ??= MyOptions.Default

   - verified reference types: reference types are implicitly non-nullable
     - with <Nullable>enable</Nullable> <WarningsAsErrors>nullable</WarningsAsErrors> in your csproj file
     - now you have to explicitly state that some type is nullable

   - named tuples: useful for return types
     - deconstruction
       > var (isSuccess, response) = doSomething();

   - is/as simplification
     > if (item is string str) { /* do something with the str */ }
     - you can also do typechecks inside case statements
       > case ILoggable loggable when loggable.LogLevel == LogLevel.Warn: ...

   - non-overridable equality operator
     > if (x is null) ...

   - synonyms for '&', '|' operators: 'and', 'or'

   - switch expression-bodied method: simpler map-like syntax for pattern matching

   - records: simplify declaration of immutable dtos by generating ctor, equality operator, properties
     > public record Order (int Id, string ArticleName, decimal Total);
     - cloning a record with mutated field
       > var order2 = order1 with { ArticleName = "something else"};

   - global usings: you now can have a file with 'global using' statements which will apply project-wide

   - reduced nesting of a namespace if its the only namespace statement

   - index from end operator ^
     - var lastItem = array[^1];

   - init-only setters: optional parameters that can be set via initializer during object construction
     > var note = new Note(required1, required2) { Optional1 = 5, Optional2 = "s" }

   - local (nested) functions: you can declare one function inside another one

   - switch/case statements can do type matching

 ## new framework features